astrotars/stream-ios-encrypted-chat/README.md

 * The iOS app requests a Stream auth token and API key from the `backend`.
 The Swift app creates a [Stream Chat Client](https://getstream.io/chat/docs/#init_and_users) for that user.
 * The mobile app requests a Virgil auth token from the `backend` and registers with Virgil.
 This generates their private and public key.
 The app stores the private key locally, and the public key is stored in Virgil.
 * Once the user decides who they want to chat with the app creates and joins a [Stream Chat Channel](https://getstream.io/chat/docs/#initialize_channel).
-* The app asks Virgil's API, via the eThree kit, for the receiver's public key.
+* The app asks Virgil's API, via the Virgil's EThree kit, for the receiver's public key.
 * The user types a message and sends it to stream.
 Before sending, the app passes the receiver's public key to Virgil to encrypt the message.
 Stream Chat relays the message to the receiver.
 However, Stream receives ciphertext, meaning they can never see the original message.
 * The receiving user decrypts the sent message using Virgil.
 When the message is received, the app decrypts the message using the Virgil and this is passed along to Stream's React components.
 Virgil verifies the message is authentic by using the sender's public key.

 While this looks complicated, Stream and Virgil do most of the work for us.
 We'll use Stream's out of the box Swift UI components to render the chat UI and Virgil to do all of the cryptography and key management.
 We simply combine these services.

 The code is split between the iOS frontend contained in the `ios` folder and the Express (Node.js) backend is found in the `backend` folder.
 See the `README.md` in each folder to see installing and running instructions.
-If you'd like to follow along with running code, make sure you get both the `backend` and `flutter` running before continuing.
+If you'd like to follow along with running code, make sure you get both the `backend` and `ios` running before continuing.

 Let's walk through and look at the important code needed for each step.